-Child's level of competence Has assent been provided by the child?
+Young person's level of competence Has consent/ assent been provided by the young person?
 Has consent been provided by the parents/ carers/ Social Worker with parental responsibility for LAC?
 Will the EPS become involved, either directly or indirectly?

-Not Gillick competent Yes Yes Yes (directly)
+Gillick competent Yes (consent) Yes Yes (directly) Yes (consent) No Yes (directly) No (consent) Yes No No (consent) No No Not Gillick competent Yes (assent) Yes Yes (directly)

-Yes No No

-No Yes Yes (indirectly)

-No No No